SeedSigner/seedsigner/docs/usb_relay.md

 blah blah rootwait modules-load=dwc2,g_ether [possibly more blah]
 ```

-Then if on mac/Linux, hit `CTRL-X` to exit and `y` to save your changes.
-In Notepad just save and close.
+Exit and save changes (CTRL-X, then "y" in nano).

 Eject the SD card and insert it into your Pi Zero 1.3.
 Plug a USB cable into your computer and into the Pi's USB connector that is closer to the center.
 It will draw power from the USB cable and begin powering up.

 The Pi will take a minute or so to boot up its OS.
 After waiting a bit, try to communicate with the Pi over SSH:
 ```
+# Manual builds:
+ssh pi@raspberrypi.local

+# Pre-built image:
 ssh pi@seedsigner.local
 ```

 If you see the following prompt, type `yes` to continue:
 ```
-The authenticity of host 'seedsigner.local (192.168.2.3)' can't be established.
+The authenticity of host 'raspberrypi.local (192.168.2.3)' can't be established.
 ECDSA key fingerprint is SHA256:go4yVgii1GcvyxzhOe03atLn5bl2NhZlOR04tJHBo+k.
 Are you sure you want to continue connecting (yes/no/[fingerprint])?
 ```